DevExpress/devextreme-documentation/api-reference/10 UI Components/BaseWidget/1 Configuration/loadingIndicator/font/font.md

 ---
 ---
 ##### shortDescription
-Specifies font options for the loading indicator.
+Specifies font properties for the loading indicator.

 ---